-Minnesota Housing is also directing more development resources to projects intended to serve people with incomes at or below 30% AMI, people with disabilities and people experiencing homelessness or atrisk of homelessness.
-With the 2021 RFP, the agency selected for funding the construction of 333 new deeply affordable rental units (generally affordable to renters with incomes at or below 30% of AMI).
-This was one-third of rental selections.
-335 units were selected for permanent supportive housing for people experiencing homelessness and/or have a disability.
+Minnesota Housing is also directing more development resources to projects intended to serve people with incomes at or below 30% AMI, people with disabilities and people experiencing homelessness or at-risk of homelessness.

 Actions taken to reduce lead-based paint hazards.
 91.220(k); 91.320(j)